coderkarthiko/dl2/README.md

 ![](bnorm_grad.png)

-# demo.ipynb - how dl2 works
+# demo.ipynb - how to use dl2

 #### Linear regression using dl2 -